-A household name in the local fashion scene, Ong Shunmugam — named after founder Priscilla Shunmugam’s Chinese mother and Indian father — weaves narratives on culture and craftsmanship.
+A household name in the local fashion scene, Ong Shunmugam — named after founder Priscilla Shunmugam‘s Chinese mother and Indian father — weaves narratives on culture and craftsmanship.
 The label is known for its reinterpretations of traditional Asian dress; its past collections include a kebaya-inspired creations for Hari Raya and modern cheongsams for Chinese New Year.
 Ong Shunmugan’s loyal following and success can be attributed to its emphasis on construction and fabrication.
 Its atelier is manned by four talented seamstresses — impressively, three of them are elderly women.
 The label has not gone unnoticed on an international scale.
-It has exhibited in the Beijing’s Chinese Museum of Women & Children and was the youngest Singaporean label to present at Coterie: A trade show held in conjunction with New York Fashion Week.
+It has exhibited in the Beijing’s Chinese Museum of Women & Children and was the youngest Singaporean label to present at Coterie, a trade show held in conjunction with New York Fashion Week.
 For those looking for their own spin on heritage wear, Ong Shumugam also offers custom and bespoke work.
 This year, the brand launched OM, its diffusion line that’s more wearable and suitable for the office.

-Much like the ballpoint pen Biro is named after, the fashion brand symbolises an expression of creativity.
-Biro takes on a distinctly different approach to menswear basics by hinging on minimal yet timeless style, with an emphasis on immaculate craftsmanship and origin.
+Much like the ballpoint pen Biro is named after, this fashion label symbolises an expression of creativity.
+Biro’s take on menswear is simple: Minimal yet timeless style, with an emphasis on immaculate craftsmanship and origin.
 All of Biro’s clothing are tailored in Japan using quality fabrics from reputable mills.
 The Destroyer over shirt for instance, is made from premium selvedge chambray from a famed mill in Okayama, Japan.
-Shop Biro at Shouten: The label’s concept space which also features 100 percent handmade leather goods, an organic cotton collection, natural brass pens and Japanese ceramics.
+Shop Biro at Shouten:, the label’s concept space which also features 100 percent handmade leather goods, an organic cotton collection, natural brass pens and Japanese ceramics.

-Sabrina Goh is no stranger to design; the daughter of a draughtsman, Sabrina is well-versed in the art of building form.
-Little wonder why she’s an award-winner and a repeated contender in design awards.
+Sabrina Goh is no stranger to design.
+The daughter of a draughtsman, Sabrina is well-versed in the art of building form.
+Little wonder that she’s an award-winner and a repeated contender in design awards.
 Elohim strives to subvert conventions by playing on silhouettes; the label is best known for its signature asymmetrical forms and often androgynous aesthetic.
 The label regularly does big-name collaborations, partnering with major corporations like The Walt Disney Singapore and Lucasfilm to create offbeat prints on signature shirt dresses, tops, and tees.

 Homegrown label Carrie K. is unarguably Singapore’s biggest name in indie jewellery design.
 The artisan label believes in “telling stories through jewellery as a visual idiom” — the pieces are shaped by heritage, milestones and moments.
 Everything is made by only the best artisans across the world, including leather smiths in Italy and silversmiths in Thailand.
-Its current star collection — “Star” from its “Modern Heirloom” line — spotlights Singapore’s Malay roots.
-It takes inspiration from the songket, a celebratory garment often reserved for royalty and special occasions.
-The collection features the traditional “Bintang Beralih (changing star) motif and topaz, moonstone, quartz, and pearls set in silver or 9-ct gold with filigree detailing to mimic the metallic threads often seen in songket.
-The brand currently runs a Heirloom Revival service to help you rework ancestral gems into a more modern style.
+Its current star collection, Icon, honours Singapore’s bicentennial with diamond motifs to symbolise the five stars of the Singapore flag.
+The brand currently runs an Heirloom Revival service to help you rework ancestral gems into a more modern style.